YASHP1405/C-Programming/Functions,Array,Pointers/Readme.txt

             23. Rotate array to the right ( k positions )
             24. Count frequency of each element
             25. Find pair of elements whose sum is equal to a given number.
+            26. Sum of diagonal matrix.
+            take onlu specific element on position
+            take 2 diff arrau add same diagonal  elment take array 5*4 sort it in ascending order
+            27. take two array

             2D Array
                 🔰 BASIC LEVEL (Must Do)

                         Read and print a 2×2 matrix.
                         Read and print a 3×3 matrix.

-Find sum of all elements in a matrix.

-Find average of elements in a matrix.
+                        Find sum of all elements in a matrix Find average of elements in a matrix.
                         Count even and odd elements in a matrix.

                         📊 MATRIX OPERATIONS

                         Add two matrices of size 3×2.
                         Subtract two matrices.
                         Multiply all elements of a matrix by a number.
                         Find maximum and minimum element in a matrix.
                         Search an element in a matrix.

                         🔁 ROW & COLUMN LOGIC

                         Find sum of each row.
                         Find sum of each column.
                         Find row with maximum sum.
                         Find column with minimum sum.
                         Count zero elements in a matrix.

                         🔄 TRANSFORMATION PROBLEMS

                         Find transpose of a matrix.
                         Print upper triangular matrix.
                         Print lower triangular matrix.
                         Check if matrix is symmetric.
                         Convert matrix into diagonal matrix.

                         🧮 ADVANCED / EXAM FAVOURITE

                         Matrix multiplication.
                         Check if matrix is identity matrix.
                         Find trace of a matrix.
                         Interchange first and last row.
                         Interchange first and last column.

                         💡 LOGIC BUILDING / INTERVIEW

                         Print matrix in spiral order.
                         Print boundary elements of matrix.
                         Count frequency of each element.
                         Sort each row of a matrix.
                         Rotate matrix by 90 degrees.